-- Required Course Minutes (Number of Days the Course Meets x Minutes Daily) = Total Minutes Extra or Short - For example: 2400 mins.
+- Required Course Minutes (Number of Days the Course Meets x Minutes Daily) Total Minutes Extra or Short - For example: 2400 mins.
 (84 days x 40 minutes) = 960 extra minutes

 In cases where the course is short on minutes, offering the course as hybrid may be an option.
-Please reach out to the NACEP Coordinator to discuss this option and the additional training needed.
+Please reach out to the Director of High School Partnerships to discuss this option and the additional training needed.